Padang Padang Beach (Pantai Padang Padang) is a famous surf beach located on the Bukit Peninsula in Uluwatu, South Bali.

 Be sure to keep any loose belongings out of reach from the monkeys on the way down to the beach as they are very cheeky and have been known to snatch purses, sunnies, hats, phones, food, and drinks.

 Padang Padang features a semicircular cove with golden sands and calm turquoise waters, all of which are surrounded by lush vegetation and verdant cliffs.

-There is plenty of space to perch up in the shade of the cliffs or in the middle of the beach if you want to work on that summer tan!
+There is plenty of space to perch up in the shade of the cliffs or the middle of the beach if you want to work on that summer tan!

 RELATED ARTICLE: 17 BEST ULUWATU BEACHES

 Small vendors can also be found down on the sand selling locally made souvenirs such as colorful sarongs, hats, t-shirts, board shorts, stubby coolers, friendship bracelets, and more.

-If you are looking to ride some waves at the famous Padang Padang Surf Break, there are a number of small beach shacks run by the locals who offer surfboard rentals for around 100,000 IDR for 2 hours.
+If you are looking to ride some waves at the famous Padang Padang Surf Break, there are several small beach shacks run by the locals who offer surfboard rentals for around 100,000 IDR for 2 hours.

 Alternatively, ask one of the locals to take you out for some lessons at Padang Padang Surf as they are always keen to get people out in the water for a wave.